Fish anatomy: Liver

 The liver is a large vital organ present in all fish.
 It has a wide range of functions, including detoxification, protein synthesis, and production of biochemicals necessary for digestion.
 It is very susceptible to contamination by organic and inorganic compounds because they can accumulate over time and cause potentially life-threatening conditions.
 Because of the liver's capacity for detoxification and storage of harmful components, it is often used as an environmental biomarker.

 Heart

 Fish have what is often described as a two-chambered heart, consisting of one atrium to receive blood and one ventricle to pump it, in contrast to three chambers (two atria, one ventricle) of amphibian and most reptile hearts and four chambers (two atria, two ventricles) of mammal and bird hearts.
 However, the fish heart has entry and exit compartments that may be called chambers, so it is also sometimes described as three-chambered, or four-chambered, depending on what is counted as a chamber.
 The atrium and ventricle are sometimes considered "true chambers", while the others are considered "accessory chambers".
+In similarity to humans, fish have a closed circulatory system where the blood is contained in a circuit of blood vessels, and the blood never leaves these vessels.
+Deoxygenated blood is carried from the veins to the heart from different parts of the body.
+The blood from the heart is then pumped to the gills to be oxygenated, and is then circulated through the rest of the body.

 The four compartments are arranged sequentially: